Nitromethane: Explosive properties

 If mixed with ammonium nitrate, which is used as an oxidizer, it forms an explosive mixture known as ANNM.

 Nitromethane is used as a model explosive, along with TNT.
 It has several advantages as a model explosive over TNT, namely its uniform density and lack of solid post-detonation species that complicate the determination of equation of state and further calculations.

 Nitromethane reacts with solutions of sodium hydroxide or methoxide in alcohol to produce an insoluble salt of nitromethane.
 This substance is a sensitive explosive which reverts to nitromethane under acidic conditions and decomposes in water to form another explosive compound, sodium methazonate, which has a reddish-brown color:

-2 CH3NO2 + NaOH → HON=CHCH=NO2Na + 2 H2O

 Nitromethane's reaction with solid sodium hydroxide is hypergolic.

-Nitromethane exhaust

-Exhaust gas from an internal combustion engine whose fuel includes nitromethane will contain nitric acid vapour, which is corrosive, and when inhaled causes a muscular reaction making it impossible to breathe.
-The condensed nitric acid-based residue left over in a glow-fueled model engine after a model-flight session can also corrode their internal components, usually mandating use of a combination of kerosene to neutralize the residual nitric acid, and an "after-run oil" (often the lower-viscosity "air tool oil" variety of a popular preservative oil) for lubrication to safeguard against such damage, when such an engine is placed into storage.